If you're using your GPS running watch just to track your distance and pace, you're missing out on a huge opportunity to improve your running.

 So how do you reduce ground contact?
 There's a few things you can work at like shortening stride length.
 This is the length of your stride from one footfall to the next.
 You can also focus on strengthening glutes and adding some sprint training to your routine.

-Best running watch to buy: Moov Now
+Best running device to buy: Moov Now

 9. Lactate threshold